jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >[Fight of the Century: Keynes vs. Hayek - Economics Rap Battle Round Two](https://www.youtube.com/watch?v=GTQnarzmTOc)

+> If I say that the first industrial revolution, the revolution of the 'dark Satanic mills', was the __devaluation of the human arm__ by the competition of machinery there is not rate of pay at which the United States pick an shovel laborer can live which  is low enough to compete with the work of a steam shovel as an excavator.

+> The modern industrial revolution is similarly bound to __devalue the human brain__ at least in its simpler or more routine decisions.
+Of course, just as the skilled carpenter, the skilled mechanic, the skilled dressmaker have in some degree survived the first industrial revolution, so the skilled scientist and the skilled administrator may survive the second.
+However, taking the second revolution as accomplished, the average human being of mediocre attainments or less has nothing to sell that it is worth anyone’s money to buy.

+>The answer, of course, is to have a society based on human values other than buying or selling.
+To arrive at this society, we need a good deal of planning and a good deal of struggle
+>
+> __--- Robert wiener, Cybernetics__

 ## Meaning

 > Lo que necesito es una compensación; de lo contrario, desaparece.
 Y no una compensación en cualquier parte, en el infinito, sino aquí abajo, una compensación que yo pueda ver.
 Yo he creído, y quiero ser testigo del resultado, y si entonces ya he muerto, que me resuciten.
 > Seria muy triste que todo ocurriese sin que yo lo percibiera.
 No quiero que mi cuerpo, con sus sufrimientos y sus faltas, sirva tan solo para contribuir a la armonía futura en beneficio de no se quien.
 Quiero ver con mis propios ojos a la cierva durmiendo junto al león, a la victima besando a su matador.
-Sobre este deseo reposan toda las religiones y yo tengo fe.
+Sobre este deseo reposan todas las religiones y yo tengo fe.
-> Quiero estar presente cuando todos se enteren del porque de las cosas
+> Quiero estar presente cuando todos se enteren del porque de las cosas.
 >
 >__--- Fiodor Dostoievski, Los hermanos Kramazov - Rebeldia__

-> La vida noes lo que uno vivió sino la que uno recuerda y cómo la recuerda para contarla
+> La vida noes lo que uno vivió sino la que uno recuerda y cómo la recuerda para contarla.
 >
 > __--- Gabriel Garcia Marquez, vivir para contarla__

-> still couldn't accept that meaning and solace aren't to be found on the heavens but in the tranches of everyday living
+> Still couldn't accept that meaning and solace aren't to be found on the heavens but in the tranches of everyday living
 >
 > __--- exurb2, And then we'll be ok__

-> We are recording things about the world, we are learning things and writing stories and preserving that is truly what i think is the essence of being a human, we are autobiographers of the universe.
+> We are recording things about the world, we are learning things and writing stories and preserving that, is truly what I think is the essence of being a human, we are autobiographers of the universe.
 >
 > __--- Michel Stevens (Vsauce), The artificial intelligence podcast__

-> Toda una serie de pacientes disipulos se convirtieron en su momento en los maestro dogmáticos de la siguiente generación servil
+> Toda una serie de pacientes disipulos se convirtieron en su momento en los maestro dogmáticos de la siguiente generación servil.
 >
 > __--- Carl Sagan, el mundo y sus demonios__